 Bromo Seltzer Arts Tower A studio space building for visual and literary artists.

 Maryland State Arts Council Use the search to filter “Baltimore City” to see MSAC funded spaces in the City.

 Station North Arts and Entertainment District An official arts and entertainment district.

 Station North Tool Library Affordable access to tools, skills, and workspace.

 1700 North Charles St., Baltimore, MD 21201

 A multipurpose performance space, gallery, and bar that hosts esteemed touring and local musical acts as well as art shows with a focus on emerging artists.

 This massive, artist-owned warehouse is the perfect place to go see a clandestine performance after dark or to see an out-there group show.
 Located in the Station North Arts District, it’s close to tons of other art spaces.

-Artist-run gallery dedicated to showing young, newly established, and critically engaged artists.
+The artist-run gallery dedicated to showing young, newly established, and critically engaged artists.

 Bromo Seltzer Arts Tower